crisgarner/awesome-foundry/README.md

 Frameworks, plugins and utilities.

 - [Foundryup](https://github.com/gakonst/foundry/tree/master/foundryup) - Update or revert to a specific Foundry branch with ease.
+- [Foundry Template](https://github.com/ZeframLou/foundry-template) - A template for a Foundry project.

 ### Libraries
 - [Forge Standard Library](https://github.com/brockelmore/forge-std/) - Collection of helpful contracts for use with forge and foundry.